Are you interested in selling final expense insurance with the best direct mail final expense leads possible?

 Anybody we have information on within the typical ranges for direct mail final expense insurance leads gets mailed without government interference.

 Geographic lead saturation.

-Simply put, agents generate MORE direct mail leads in a smaller area than with telemarketing or Facebook leads.
+Simply put, agents generate MORE direct mail final expense leads in a smaller area than with telemarketing or Facebook leads.

 With those leads, you have to cover 3x to 4x the geography to generate an equivalent number of leads.